How to Get Off the College Waitlist

 College Waitlist – What can I do to improve my odds?

 Some schools, like Carnegie Mellon offer students the option of joining their “Priority Waitlist,” which means you pledge to attend if admitted.
 It’s like an early decision equivalent to the waitlist round.
-In the Class of 2024 admissions cycle, 288 of 3,461 waitlisted students were offered spots in Carnegie Mellon’s freshman class.
+In one recent admissions cycle, Carnegie Mellon admitted 288 of 3,461 waitlisted students.
 A few years prior, only four of 2,834 students were successful so, again, it remains a guessing game.
+Thirty-five of 5,319 students were admitted into the Class of 2025.

 For all other schools, the number one thing students can do while on the waitlist is communicate clearly, firmly, and respectfully to the admissions office that, if offered, you will accept a spot at the school.
 Admissions officers like knowing that they have students who will enroll if called upon.
 A sincere letter to the admission office and an occasional check-in from a guidance counselor will suffice.
 Waitlisted students who obsessively pepper the Dean of Admissions’ inbox with crazed inquiries typically do not do themselves any favors.
 Remember, colleges are looking for the next productive member of their freshman class, not the next deranged campus stalker.